caprica/vlcj/README.md

 Examples
 --------

-There are many examples in the vlcj test sources showing how to use vlcj.
+There are many examples in the [vlcj-examples](https://github.com/caprica/vlcj-examples) project showing how to use vlcj.

 For a more complete example of a feature-rich media player built with vlcj, see [vlcj-player](https://github.com/caprica/vlcj-player).